Have you ever wondered why it's easier for people who have money to make more of it?

 Leverage, the ability to generate a magnified result from a specific asset, is normally thought of as "borrowing" money.

-Yet this is only one of the ways you can use leverage to build your wealth.
+Yet this is only one of the ways you can use leverage benefits to build your wealth.

 You can also leverage your relationships or your network.